Digital Transition Of Power Is Not So Peaceful

 The @POTUS Twitter and White House Facebook accounts were likewise handed over on Friday.
 However, the digital transition will not be complete for some time.
 The Trump White House website has maintained the look of the Obama site, maintaining its typefaces and color schemes, with a fuller style change coming later this year, as Politico reported Thursday.

 One notable holdover from Obama's site is the "We, the People Petitions" section, which links to a tool with which the public can propose petitions.
 That tool thus far reflects how polarizing the new president is.
-As of Friday afternoon, two petitions had been proposed: one calling to "immediately release Donald Trump's full tax returns, with all information needed to verify emoluments clause compliance," another proposing to "divest or put in a blind trust all of the President's business and financial assets," and another to "let American farmers grow hemp once again to create jobs and rebuild the rural economy."
+As of Friday afternoon, three petitions had been proposed: one calling to "immediately release Donald Trump's full tax returns, with all information needed to verify emoluments clause compliance," another proposing to "divest or put in a blind trust all of the President's business and financial assets," and another to "let American farmers grow hemp once again to create jobs and rebuild the rural economy."
 The site says that petitions need to hit 100,000 signatures within 30 days to get a White House response.
-As of press time, they had 28409, 6,351, and 190 signatures, respectively.
+As of press time, they had 28,409, 6,351, and 190 signatures, respectively.

 The department websites have likewise shifted to reflect the new administration to varying degrees.
 The alterations reflect both the changeover in personnel — as with the removal of departing Secretary Ernest Moniz's "exit interview" on the Energy Department website's front page — and the changes in policy.